abelperezd/AVES_P1/README.md

 ### Repository information
-In this repository we find the delivery of the Lab 1 of the SCAV subject (video part).
+In this repository we find the delivery of the Lab 1 of the Audio and Video Encoding Systems subject (video part).

 We have 5 .py files and in each of them we find a detailed explanation on how to use them, but in general they do the following: